• “The biggest economic discovery in history…worth “$100 trillion”

 By Dave Gahary

 Mr. Gold claims to have in his group’s possession the legendary treasure known as “Yamashita’s Gold,” consisting of over $100 trillion worth of precious metals and bank funds.
-He was released from federal prison on July 3, 2013, and spoke with AMERICAN FREE PRESS to discuss details of the matter, the first time he had spoken to the print media.
+He was released from federal prison on July 3, 2013, and spoke with AFP to discuss details of the matter, the first time he had spoken to the print media.

 Mr. Gold’s involvement with this matter began in 1997, when as a former high-powered Manhattan-based accountant, and two associates, one a California-based physician and the other a Florida-based engineer, formed a group to retrieve the treasure trove.
 They were introduced to the booty by the family of the physician’s wife, a Filipina.
 The physician had spent up to 10 months of the year in the Philippines tending to the locals, who he had forged a relationship of trust with, and they shared intimate details of the treasure with him.